-Since 2019, a cross-location donation and sponsorship guideline has ensured that only targeted measures are implemented.
+The new cross-location donation and sponsorship guideline established in 2023 and sponsorship guideline ensures that only targeted measures are measures are implemented.

 For example, payments to organisations or initiatives that are not for the common good or that are incompatible with our values are not permitted.
 The marketing department centrally manages and monitors the allocation of donations and sponsorship services.
 During the reporting period, no location donated money directly or indirectly to a political party.